 Senior Director, Medical Scientific Affairs

-Tricia Gooljarsingh is currently Senior Director of Medical and Scientific Affairs at Ironwood Pharmaceuticals based in Cambridge, MA where she oversees the therapeutic area leads responsible for scientific communications including congress activity, publication planning, data generation, medical information, medical affairs strategy, promotional review and commercial support.
+Tricia Gooljarsingh is currently Senior Director of Medical and Scientific Affairs at Ironwood Pharmaceuticals based in Cambridge, MA where she oversees the therapeutic area leads responsible for scientific communications including congress activity, publication planning, data generation, medical information, medical affairs strategy, advocacy, promotional review and commercial support.

 Prior to that Tricia led the medical communications groups at Baxter, Baxalta and then Shire pharmaceuticals spanning seven therapeutic areas from 2013-2017.
 Before joining Baxter Tricia held roles of increasing responsibilities at GSK, Wyeth and Bayer pharmaceuticals.